bump-sh/docs/src/_help/getting-started/going-further.md

 Whether it's for internal use within your team or for an entire community, Bump.sh offers many options to adjust access to your documentation.

-You can configure access management for each of [your documentation](/help/publish-documentation/documentation-access-management/) or [hubs](/help/hubs/).
+You can create an organization and [assign roles to members of your team and API consumers](/help/organizations/organization-access-management/).

-To go even further, create an organization and [assign roles to members of your team and API consumers](/help/organizations/organization-access-management/).
+To go even further, you could configure access management for each of [your documentation](/help/publish-documentation/documentation-access-management/) or [hubs](/help/hubs/).

 ## Customization options